 Your motorhome is fitted with a power supply/ charger.
-This will charge the leisure battery "where supplied" when fitted and also power the 12V systems in addition to your leisure battery.
+This will charge the leisure battery "where supplied" when fitted and also power the 12V systems.

 A leisure battery must be fitted to the motorhome at all times when in use.